 Let’s introduce this thinking in the early years!

 Remember, these are not math toys suggested by the latest toy company.
-These are the best math toys suggested by an educator and mom to three.
+These are the best math toys an educator and mom suggested to three.

-These toys help children connect important math concepts and deepen inquiry-based learning.
+These toys help children connect essential math concepts and deepen inquiry-based learning.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.